 We produce in our laboratory relatively small quantities of product for evaluation in our research programs.
 We rely on third parties for the manufacture of certain of our product candidates for preclinical and clinical testing and may continue to rely on such third parties for commercial manufacture if any of our product candidates are approved.
-We have a pilot manufacturing facility which we expect to be used to develop and manufacture preclinical and clinical material for future clinical trials for certain product candidates.
-We expect to use the facility initially for the GMP manufacturing of P-MUC1C-ALLO1 program.
-We may encounter delays, quality or other issues if and when we begin to use our pilot manufacturing facility for clinical supply.
-Even after the pilot manufacturing facility is validated and qualified, we expect that we will continue to rely on third parties for various manufacturing needs.
+We have a pilot manufacturing facility which we are using to develop and manufacture preclinical and clinical material for clinical trials for certain product candidates.
+We are initially using the facility for the GMP manufacturing of our P-MUC1C-ALLO1 program, however we may encounter delays, quality or other issues as we use our pilot manufacturing facility for clinical supply.
+Even though the pilot manufacturing facility is validated and qualified, we expect that we will continue to rely on third parties for various manufacturing needs.
 We currently have limited manufacturing arrangements and expect that each of our product candidates will only be covered by single source suppliers for the foreseeable future.
 This reliance increases the risk that we will not have sufficient quantities of our product candidates or products, if approved, or such quantities at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.